saferinsulin/website/hypoglycaemia.md

 ## Hypo's in Critical Care Are Very Dangerous

-I will start by stating what must of us know to be true: **Hypoglycaemia is associated with a significantly elevated risk of mortality in critically ill patients**.
+I will start by stating what I hope by now must of us know to be true: **Hypoglycaemia is associated with a significantly elevated risk of mortality in critically ill patients**.

-In the worst case scenario a patient having a severe hypo that isn't treated quickly can rapidly develop irreversible brain damage and there are many awful case reports of catastrophic brain injury resulting in patients dying or ending up in a persistent vegetative state, all as a result of insulin therapy given to try to make the glucose "normal".
-Seems a pretty awful consequence to a treatment that has only limtied benefits...
+In the worst case scenario a patient having a severe hypo that isn't treated quickly can rapidly develop irreversible brain damage and there are many awful case reports of catastrophic brain injury resulting in patients dying or ending up in a persistent vegetative states, all as a result of insulin therapy given to try to make the glucose "normal".
+Seems a pretty awful consequence to a treatment that has only limited benefits...

 Even those hypo's that don't result in an obvious neurological injury may have serious consequences, with measurable effects on hormones like cortisol, growth hormone and adrenaline.

 If you've ever looked after or know a person with type 1 diabetes where hypo's are a fact of life, they'll tell you how awful they feel for many hours after a severe hypo.
-Now imagine that person mounting a response to sepsis, major trauma or surgery, it's not surpising theres a link.
+Now imagine that person mounting a response to sepsis, major trauma or surgery, it's not surpising studies have shown a correlation between hypoglycaemic episodes and the risk of mortality from critical illness.

 #### How do we reduce this harm?